-The Concept Paper, Full Application, and Reply to Reviewer Comments must conform to the following requirements:
+The Concept Paper and Full Application must conform to the following requirements:

 - Each must be submitted in Adobe PDF format unless stated otherwise; - Each must be written in English; - All pages must be formatted to fit on 8.5 x 11 inch paper with margins not less than one inch on every side.
 Use Calibri typeface, a black font color, and a font size of 12 point or larger (except in figures or tables, which may be 10 point font).
 A symbol font may be used to insert Greek letters or special characters, but the font size requirement still applies.
-References must be included as footnotes or endnotes in a font size of 10 or larger.
+References must be included in a font size of 10 or larger.
 Footnotes and endnotes are counted toward the maximum page requirement; - The Control Number must be prominently displayed on the upper right corner of the header of every page.
 Page numbers must be included in the footer of every page; and - Each submission must not exceed the specified maximum page limit, including cover page, charts, graphs, maps, and photographs when printed using the formatting requirements set forth above and single spaced.
-If applicants exceed the maximum page lengths indicated below, EERE will review only the authorized number of pages and disregard any additional pages.
+If applicants exceed the maximum page lengths indicated below, DOE will review only the authorized number of pages and disregard any additional pages.

 Applicants are responsible for meeting each submission deadline.
-Applicants are strongly encouraged to submit their Concept Papers, Full Applications, and Replies to Reviewer Comments at least 48 hours in advance of the submission deadline.
-Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), applicants should allow at least 1 hour to submit a Concept Paper, Full Application, or Reply to Reviewer Comments.
-Once the Concept Paper, Full Application, or Reply to Reviewer Comments is submitted in EERE Exchange, applicants may revise or update that submission until the expiration of the applicable deadline.
-If changes are made to any of these documents, the applicant must resubmit the Concept Paper, Full Application, or Reply to Reviewer Comments before the applicable deadline.
+Applicants are strongly encouraged to submit their Concept Papers and Full Applications at least 48 hours in advance of the submission deadline.
+Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), applicants should allow at least 1 hour to submit a Concept Paper, or Full Application.
+Be prepared to provide additional information in the EERE Exchange web forms that is not included in the application, such as an abstract and the percentage effort of the lead organization.
+Once the Concept Paper, or Full Application is submitted in EERE Exchange, applicants may revise or update that submission until the expiration of the applicable deadline.
+If changes are made to any of these documents, the applicant must resubmit the Concept Paper or Full Application before the applicable deadline.

-EERE urges applicants to carefully review their Concept Papers, Full Applications, and Replies to Reviewer Comments to allow sufficient time for the submission of required information and documents.
+DOE urges applicants to carefully review their Concept Papers and Full Applications to allow sufficient time for the submission of required information and documents.
 All Full Applications that pass the initial eligibility review will undergo comprehensive technical merit review according to the criteria identified in Section V.A.ii. of the FOA.